1981 Gambian coup attempt: Build-up to the coup attempt

 Covert meetings in Serekunda were held in late July, led by Kukoi Sanyang, to plan the coup.
 Of the 15 members of this group, at least five had been involved in the Field Force.
 A number were also employed as taxi drivers - lending the name 'taxi driver's coup'.
 The plotters waited until President Dawda Jawara was out of the country to attend the wedding of Prince Charles and Lady Diana Spencer in London before launching the coup d'état.

 Coup attempt

-In the early hours of the day, the coup began.
+In the early hours of July 30th, 1981, the coup began.
 Kukoi Sanyang and 10 accomplices made their way on foot to the Bakau Field Force Depot from Serekunda, five miles away.
 They broke into the depot using wire cutters and met up with a conspirator in the Field Force - Momodou Sonko - who let them into the armoury.
 Armed with Kalashnikov assault rifles, the group were able to take the Depot and collected Ousman Bojang, the former Assistant Commander.
 A number of disaffected Field Force officers also joined them, but the greater number fled.
 Once the Depot was taken, the rebels moved onto other targets of importance.
 By dawn, they had secured the Radio Gambia buildings, Yundum airport, and the State House in Banjul.
 Civilian supporters of the group were given weapons at the armoury in order to assist the coup.